 A/B Testing with QR Codes

 You can create two QR codes that lead to the same destination but on different pieces.
 For example, two posters with distinct creatives.
-Tracking shows which version generates more scans and conversions and avoids guesswork in design.
+Tracking shows which version generates more scans and conversions and eliminates guesswork in design decisions.

 Channel Comparison

 One QR for poster, another for packaging, another for Instagram post.
-With separate codes, it becomes clear which channel brings more qualified traffic and which is just a showcase.
+With separate codes, it becomes clear which channel brings more qualified traffic and which is just generating impressions without action.

 Fast and Continuous Adjustment

-If a region does not respond well, you can change the offer, channel, or even redirect budget without waiting to "close the month."
-With dynamic QR, even the destination can be updated in seconds.
+If a region does not respond well, you can change the offer, channel, or even redirect budget without waiting to close the month.
+With dynamic QR, even the destination can be updated in seconds without reprinting.

 Direct Benefits of Investing in Tracking

-More than metrics for reports, QR code tracking generates very objective gains for the business.
+More than metrics for reports, QR code tracking generates objective gains for the business.

 Total Transparency

 You see the performance of each campaign, piece, and partner in numbers.
-It becomes easier to justify budget and show results to leadership or clients.
+It becomes easier to justify budget and show results to leadership or clients with concrete data rather than estimates.

 More Efficient Media